jakemcc/jakemccrary.com/source/blog/2025-08-17-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 > They left the group room and started back down the central tower.
 “See, Pham, you—all you Qeng Ho—grew up wearing blinders.
 You just know certain things are impossible.
 I see the clichés in your literature: ‘Garbage input means garbage output’; ‘The trouble with automation is that it does exactly what you ask it’; ‘Automation can never be truly creative.’
 Humankind has accepted such claims for thousands of years.
 But we Emergents have disproved them!
 With ziphead support, I can get correct performance from ambiguous inputs.
 I can get effective natural language translation.
 I can get human-quality judgment as part of the automation!”

 The zipheads see the requests made by the users of the ship, apply their human judgment to the request, and then work with the computer to fulfill their interpretation of what the user is requesting.
-This allows the Emergents to make ambigious requests to their ship's computer, requests a human would understand but a computer could not, and get back quality results.
+This allows the Emergents to make ambiguous requests to their ship's computer, requests a human would understand but a computer could not, and get back quality results.
-There are literally humans-in-the-loop of the Emergents computer system.
+There are literally humans-in-the-loop of the Emergents' computer system.

 This paragraph made me think about how I use the current crop of AI tools and how it's changed how I interact with computers.
 I can now open an app and poorly specify what I want (don't fix typos, don't bother with full sentences, be vague) and the computer still often manages to perform the task or find the information I'm asking about.